 For example, people who go fishing have to contend with glare off the water.
 Golfers like to clearly see the flight of a tiny white golf ball through the sky.
 Paraglider pilots need to keep wind and dust away from their eyeballs.
 Comfort when wearing a helmet is also a factor.

 In recent years, more attention has been paid to designing and marketing sunglasses specifically for aviation.
-Even paragliding or hang gliding in particular, as you will find at this UK website.
+Even paragliding or hang gliding in particular.

 Protection From Airflow